danb0b/danb0b.github.io/content/work-blog/2023-11-07/index.md

 1. Install a code editor for working with the ESP32.
 I prefer VSCode with the Pymakr-preview plugin; Thonny is a rudimentary yet functioning alternative
 1. Flash micropython v1.20 or newer on to your ESP
 1. Open up the project and define an internet-connected wifi access point to connect to (for the first time).
-1. Upload the project to the microcontroller and reset the ESP.
+1. Upload the project to the microcvontroller and reset the ESP.

 > I have tutorials for each of these steps.
 Please reach out if you would like more details.